EmanuelKuhn/msc-thesis-code/README.md

 ## Retrieval using trained model

 ### Steps:
-- Prepare images
+1. Prepare images
-    - Download RPLAN dataset
+    1. Download RPLAN dataset
-    - Perform preprocessing
+    2. Perform preprocessing
-- Download model
+3. Download model
-- Predict embeddings
+4. Predict embeddings
-- Use embeddings for retrieval
+5. Use embeddings for retrieval

+The [`retrieval-examples.ipynb`](retrieval-examples.ipynb) notebook also shows the relevant commands to run.

 ### Download RPLAN dataset:
 Download RPLAN from: http://staff.ustc.edu.cn/~fuxm/projects/DeepLayout/index.html#sec_Downloads.
 You have to fill in a Google form to request access from the authors who published the RPLAN dataset.